cjqshu/confounderDCI-codes/README.md

 ## Overview

+One key challenge in causal inference is addressing the confounding bias caused by confounders between the treatment and outcome variables.
+Most studies have only focused on treating all observed covariates as confounders to solve this problem.
+Adjusting for non-confounders will inevitably result in biased causal effect estimation.
+This study proposes a novel Confounder Discovery algorithm using Conditional Independence tests (ConfounderDCI), effectively filtering out non-confounders such as mediators, adjustment, and irrelevant variables.

-In this paper, we propose ConfounderDCI, a novel constraint-based approach for discovering confounders from observed data.
-The figure below exhibits the overall framework of our ConfounderDCI.
+The figure below exhibits the overall framework of our method.

 ![framework](framework.png)